MohamedAdelHsn/Real-Time-Twitter_Trends/README.md

 1- Twitter acts as a Producer of stream of data and we should use api to access tweets from twitter here's we use #twitter4J

 2- Spark Streaming(In-Memory real time distributed Computing Engine )
-that will consume tweets when they arrived and represent it as a batch to apply stateful transformation to update the old data with new information (count hashtags)
+that will consume tweets when they arrived and represent them as batches to apply stateful transformation to update the old data with new information for each hashtag (count hashtags)

 3- After applying transformation we will post processed batches to flask server to visualize data in real-time dashboard